 Martin Fichtner is a Managing Director of Silver Lake Kraftwerk and has over a decade of private equity experience in technology-related sectors.
 From 2004 - 2010 he served as an investment professional at Elevation Partners, where he focused in technology-enabled businesses in the media, entertainment, and consumer-related industries.
 Mr. Fichtner rejoined Silver Lake in 2010, where he began his investing career eight years earlier.
 Prior to Silver Lake, Mr. Fichtner worked as an investment banker in the Technology Group at Goldman, Sachs & Co.
 He serves on the board of directors of Aras, Eka Software Solutions and FATHOM, and he is a board observer at Renovate America.
 Previously, he served on the board of Quorum Software’s board of directors.
 Mr. Fichtner holds a B.S. in Industrial Engineering and an M.S. in Engineering Economic Systems and Operations Research from Stanford University.

-Bryce Lee joined Silver Lake in 2011 and is a Managing Director of Silver Lake Kraftwerk.
+Bryce Lee joined Silver Lake in 2011 and is a Managing Director of Silver Lake, with responsibilities for both the Kraftwerk and Partners strategies (principally dedicated to the Asia region for SLP).
 Previously, he was a Managing Director of Credit Suisse in the Investment Banking division, serving as head of the Technology Group for the Americas and as co-head of the Alternative Energy Group.
-Mr. Lee was instrumental in building a number of Credit Suisse's technology investment banking franchises and was named to Forbes magazine's "Midas List" of the top 100 technology dealmakers in the world.
+Mr. Lee was instrumental in building a number of Credit Suisse's franchises including its Asian technology investment banking business and was named to Forbes magazine's "Midas List" of the top 100 technology dealmakers in the world.
 He was a member of Credit Suisse's Investment Banking Committee and served on the Managing Director Evaluation Committee.

 Silver Lake has a team of approximately 100 investment and value creation professionals located around the world.
 Focused both on developed economies and emerging markets, Silver Lake's investment and value creation team operates in Silicon Valley, New York, London and Hong Kong and manages investments throughout North America, South America, Europe, and Asia.